zowe/docs-site/docs/user-guide/configure-zos-system.md

   To deploy Zowe for high availability, a Parallel Sysplex environment is recommended.
 For more information, see [Configuring Sysplex for high availability](configure-sysplex.md).

- ## Settings specific configuration requirements <!-- This title is a bit confusing -->
+-->

-Configuration of your z/OS system is dependent on the specific Zowe features and functionalities you would like to employ with your Zowe installation.
  Review the following table to determine which configuration steps are required based on your Zowe use case.

 | Purpose | Configuration step |
 | --- | --- |